imrafaelmerino/mighty-meter/README.md

 ### Distributed testing

-To start a test from the Leader, run `mm-leader-run-tests` with options like:
+To start a distributed test, go to the leader machine and run the shell script `mm-leader-run-tests` with options like:

 ```shell
 mm.leader.host$ mm-leader-run-tests \